Women for Women

 About

-Rise and Shine is a sophisticated gathering of community members to benefit the Highlands Community Fund, an affiliate fund of The Community Foundation of Western North Carolina (CFWNC).
+The Summer Party is a sophisticated gathering of community members to benefit the Highlands Community Fund, an affiliate fund of The Community Foundation of Western North Carolina (CFWNC).

-Location: Highlands Falls Country Club
+Location: Hudson House at the Highlands Country Club

-Address: 1 Club Drive, Highlands, NC 28741
+Address: 981 Dillard Road, Highlands, NC 28741

 Funds raised by the Highlands Community Fund since the event began in 2015 have been added to an endowment fund that has grown to over $2.4 million to-date.
 The investment income from this endowment is used annually to provide grant support for nonprofits that serve the Highlands community.
 Last year’s Rise and Shine event raised nearly $70,000 thanks to the generosity of our community.
-Last fall, the Fund was able to award 17 grants totaling $96,555.
+Last fall, the Fund was able to award 14 grants totaling $105,605.

-If you have any questions, please contact Florence Holmes at (404) 291-0933.
+If you have any questions, please contact chair Colleen Kerrigan at (615) 400-5498

 How you can get involved